-Park Lands criteria Environmental sensitivities Due to its location, this site is kept to a high standard when it comes to turf management.
-Remediation approaches always consider reinstating the location as quickly as possible after major events.
-Turf protection systems must be used for bump in and out as this turf suffers from degradation from intensive use.
-Oil on pavers may be required to be cleaned following events.
-Site restrictions Council encourages use of either the north or south sites, and does not support ongoing monopolisation of the entire square for an extended period of time in order to support opportunities for shared use of the space in peak times (i.e. Summer period - October to April).
+Environmental sensitivities Turf protection systems must be used for bump in and out as this turf suffers from degradation from intensive use Site restrictions Council encourages use of either the north or south sites, and does not support ongoing monopolisation of the entire square for an extended period of time in order to support opportunities for shared use of the space in peak times (i.e. Summer period - October to April).
 In order to enable access to Victoria Square for recreation and informal use, Council will program the square to allow for rest and remediation of both sides by alternating bookings of the north and south event sites.
-Pavement loadings present limitations for heavy infrastructure around the fountain areas.
 Amplified sound considerations Victoria Square is surrounded by a mix of institutional uses and commercial businesses, with residences located towards the south.
 Due to the proximity to commercial businesses, this site is generally more sensitive to noise within business hours (before 5pm Monday to Friday).
 Significant amplified sound should be minimised during these times.
 Due to configuration of the site, stages are typically situated at the northern end facing south.
 Impacts to residences south on along King William Street should therefore be considered (refer to recommended stage positioning on map).
-Considerations Captain Charles Sturt Charles Cameron Kingston Queen Victoria 2 John McDouall Stuart3 Cultural Marker5 Three Rivers Fountain3 Alice's Tree The immediate areas around the above sites must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events) • Access to Automated External Defibrillator, where available, will ideally be maintained where possible.
-Event organisers may need to engage a tram spotter via Department Infrastructure and Transport (DIT) should their event involve works close to the tram line.
+Considerations 1 Captain Charles Sturt 2 John McDouall Stuart 3 Cultural Marker 4 Three Rivers Fountain 5 Alice's Tree The immediate areas around the above sites must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events) 4 Access to this Automated External Defibrillator for the general public must be maintained at all times Event organisers may need to engage a tram spotter via Department Infrastructure and Transport (DIT) should their event involve works close to the tram line.
 Costs and minimum lead time apply.

-Site features (see map for power, water and sewer points)
+Site features (see map f or power, water and sewer points) Shade Yes, around edges Toilets One large toilet block including accessible toilet Amenities Seating Lighting Well lit by internal path and street lighting Bike parking Bike parking located around the square and in both corners of the square immediately north of Grote/Wakefield Street Access Essential vehicle access Restricted vehicle access onto the site Accessible parking One accessible park is available outside the Sir Samuel Way building Transport Excellent public transport access is available.
+Adelaide Railway Station is accessible by connecting with tram services.
+The closest tram stop is Victoria Square.
+Free City Connector services are available on Grote Street.
+Multiple high frequency bus services are available on King William Street, Grote Street, Wakefield Street and in Victoria Square.